-- 15. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the sewage drain outlet and sewer hose. - 16.
+- 14. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the sewage drain outlet and sewer hose. - 15.
 Close dump valves and refit the dust cap onto the sewage drain outlet.

 This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.
+Your drainage and fresh water systems are now winterized.